boucadair/ipfix-tcpoptions-and-v6eh/draft-ietf-opsawg-ipfix-tcpo-v6eh.md

 ## Issues with ipv6ExtensionHeaders Information Element {#sec-eh-issues}

-The specification of ipv6ExtensionHeaders IPFIX IE does not:
+The specification of ipv6ExtensionHeaders IPFIX IE (64) does not:

 - Cover the full extension headers' range ({{Section 4 of !RFC8200}}).
 - Specify the procedure to follow when all bits are exhausted.
-- Specify a means to export the order and the number of occurences of a given extension header.
+- Specify a means to export the order and the number of occurrences of a given extension header.
 - Specify how to automatically update the IANA IPFIX registry ({{IANA-IPFIX}}) when a new value is assigned in {{IANA-EH}}.
 Only a frozen set of extension headers can be exported using the ipv6ExtensionHeaders IE.
 - Specify whether the exported values match the full enclosed values or only up to a limit imposed by hardware or software (e.g., {{Section 1.1 of ?RFC8883}}).
 - Specify how to report the length of IPv6 extension headers.